atpy/atpy.github.com/source/tables.rst

   >>> t.read('sqlite','example.db')

-For MySQL and PostGreSQL databases, it is possible to specify the database, authentication, and host parameters.
+For MySQL and PostGreSQL databases, it is possible to specify the database, table, authentication, and host parameters.
 The various options are descried in more detail in the :ref:`Full API <api>`.
 As for files, the ``verbose`` and ``type`` arguments can be used.

+It is possible to specify a full SQL query using the ``query`` argument.
+Any valid SQL is allowed.
+If this is used, the table name should nevertheless be specified using the ``table`` argument.

 Adding data to a table
 ^^^^^^^^^^^^^^^^^^^^^^